 in fact, the last half of the series was spent building up the cast and carefully keeping most of them alive, which serves this trope very well when it is finally used.

-Catch Twenty Two.
+Catch-22.
 The first two thirds of the book are extremely light-hearted and funny.
 And then they remind you that this is a war.
 The brilliant part though, is that their deaths happen so gradually, you don't realize just how many people have died until Yossarian tries to picture all the people he's known who're dead.

 The Nibelungenlied: None of the Burgundians who get to Etzel's court survive, tons of Etzel's men, his brother Blï¿½del, wife Kriemhild and son Ortlieb are killed as well, as are Rï¿½diger of Bechlaren and all his men, and all of Dietrich's retainers except Hildebrand.
 The only named Burgundian survivors the two queens left behind in Worms (Ute and Brunhild, although in some adaptations, notably the Fritz Lang movie, Brunhild commits suicide or dies after Siegfried's murder - having loved only him, she has no reason to go on living).
 And there's the (unnamed) chaplain who had to return home after Hagen unsuccessfully tried to drown him in the Danube.

-The Brief History Of The Dead would seem to be exempt from this, since it starts with only one character still alive.
+The Brief History of the Dead would seem to be exempt from this, since it starts with only one character still alive.
 The catch is that half the book takes place in an afterlife where souls linger so long as at least one living person remembers them, so that one character is preserving her friends, her family, her colleagues, and the cashier at the grocery store where she used to shop.
 When she goes, they go, and there's no one left to remember her.

 A Series of Unfortunate Events: The ending is very vague, leaving the orphans marooned on an uninhabited island, with only The Beatrice Letters to suggest any of them made it back to civilization.
 As for the rest of the characters, anyone who didn't die can easily be presumed dead, especially the unimportant background characters who perished in one of Olaf's acts of setting a building on fire.